15+ Ultimate Examples of Social Media Christmas Campaigns

 Campaign: Make Someone Happy

 Coco-Cola is well-known for its attractive as well as engaging best Christmas social media campaigns that never fail to touch everyone’s heart.
 In the year 2014, Coco-Cola dusted off an abstract Sundblom Santa Claus and inspired people to look beyond the gifts.
 This Christmas social media campaign encouraged the millennial to do little meaningful things for the people around and make them happy.

-They made a 60-second TV ad to highlight the kindness and togetherness as an important element and these are two things which makes an individual happy.
+They made a 60-second TV ad to highlight the kindness and togetherness as an important element and these are two things that make an individual happy.
 The video shows Santa Claus enjoying a chilled Coco-Cola and how he was observed people helping out each other and spreading happiness through small gestures.

 Coco-Cola also did limited edition packaging which featured Santa Claus.
 They also organized their traditional-style caravan tour, where everyone could click a picture with Santa Claus on the coke truck.